Introduction

 Sand Tables

-In ancient times, people used fingers to perform the calculations such as addition and subtraction.
-Even today,simple calculations are done on fingers.
-Soon, mankind realised that it would be easier to do calculations with pebbles as compared to fingers.
-Consequently, pebbles were used to represent numbers, which led to the development of sand tables.
-They are known to be the earliest device for computation.
+In ancient times, people used their fingers to perform basic calculations such as addition and subtraction.
+Even today, simple calculations are sometimes done using fingers.
+Soon, humans realized that using pebbles made calculations easier than relying on fingers.
+Consequently, pebbles began to represent numbers, which led to the development of sand tables.
+These are known to be the earliest devices used for computation.

 Abacus